-In 2022, Baozun E-commerce has successfully passed the ISO27701 certification for Privacy Information Management System, which is another international security authority certification that Baozun E-commerce has obtained after obtaining the ISO27001 certification for Information Security Management System in 2015.
+In 2022, Baozun E-commerce has successfully passed the ISO27701 certification for Privacy Information Management System, renewed in October 2023 with a valid term of two years, which is another international security authority certification that Baozun E-commerce has obtained after obtaining the ISO27001 certification for Information Security Management System in 2015.
 This highlights Baozun E-commerce's commitment to international standards in the fields of information security and privacy protection, providing secure and reliable information technology services to enterprise users, partners, and employees.
 As a leader and pioneer in the brand e-commerce industry, Baozun E-commerce continually insists on assuming corporate compliance responsibilities, including actively responding to legal and regulatory requirements, establishing a data security committee, planning a security technology system, and promoting the implementation of various works related to information security and privacy protection through measures such as system design, process management, compliance audit, and system construction.
 ISO27701 is the extension standard of ISO27001 in management, and it is considered one of the most authoritative privacy protection standards globally.